 This was when Daphne, Serene and Nick stayed over with us on their European vacation.
-Oh gosh.
-I looked so … FAT and so puffed up.
-What the heck happened?!
+I looked so FAT and so puffed up in this picture.
+What happened?
 And I can’t blame this on bad angles or a bad picture.
-Because there are loads of pictures like that!
+Because there were loads of pictures like that.

-But even if it was, I couldn’t deny the numbers on the weighing machine.
-I was almost reaching 68kg.
+I couldn’t deny the numbers on the weighing machine.
+I was almost reaching 68 kg.
 And seeing that number, and the picture was what shook me up and made me decide to change.

 But one thing about me is that I’ve never believed in diets or pills and quick fixes.
-One could preach to me all the benefits of pills to me, and I’d probably smile out of politeness but I won’t take them because I don’t want to get the yoyo effect, or that I’d gain all the weight back when I stop taking the pills.
+I won’t take them because I don’t want to get the yoyo effect, or that I’d gain all the weight back when I stop taking the pills.

 First step was to go for regular jogs.
 I was inspired by my friend Claire, who started to go jogging and was already losing quite a bit of weight since then.
 It was an inspiration to me.
 But I didn’t want to disappoint myself, so I never went jogging for the intention of losing weight but for health and feeling better.